HMS Eurydice (1843): Loss of Eurydice

 After being recommissioned under the command of Captain Marcus Augustus Stanley Hare, Eurydice sailed from Portsmouth on a three-month tour of the North America and West Indies Station, which had its headquarters at Bermuda, on 13 November 1877.
 On 6 March 1878, she began her return voyage from the Royal Naval Dockyard in Bermuda for Portsmouth.
 After a very fast passage across the Atlantic, on 24 March 1878, Eurydice was caught in a heavy snow storm off the Dunnose headland at the Isle of Wight, capsized and sank in Sandown Bay.

+A weather report in The Midland Naturalist explained:

 Only two of the ship's 319 crew and trainees survived; most of those who were not carried down with the ship died of exposure in the freezing waters.
 Captain Hare, a devout Christian, after giving the order to every man to save himself, clasped his hands in prayer and went down with his ship.
 One of the witnesses to the disaster was toddler Winston Churchill, who was living at Ventnor with his family at the time.
 The wreck was refloated later that same year but had been so badly damaged during her submersion that she was then subsequently broken up.
 Her ship's bell is preserved in St. Paul's Church, Gatten, Shanklin.

 There is a memorial in the churchyard at Christ Church, The Broadway, Sandown and another at Shanklin Cemetery in Lake where seven crew members are buried.
 The ship's anchor is set into a memorial at Clayhall Cemetery, Gosport.

 Two of her crew, David Bennett and Alfred Barnes, are buried in Rottingdean St Margaret's churchyard when bodies were washed ashore nearby.
 There are four in the grave, but only two of the men could be identified.

 Prelude to a second disaster

 An inquiry found that the vessel had sunk through stress of weather and that her officers and crew were blameless for her loss.
 There was some adverse comment on the suitability of Eurydice as a training ship because of her extreme design, which was known to lack stability.
 However, she was immediately replaced by another 26-gun frigate of identical tonnage but slightly less radical hull-lines, HMS Juno.
-Juno was renamed HMS Atalanta and made two successful voyages between England and the West Indies before disappearing at sea in 1880 with the loss of 281 lives; the ship is believed to have been lost in a storm.
+Juno was renamed HMS Atalanta and made two successful voyages between England and the West Indies before also disappearing at sea on her crossing the North Atlantic from Bermuda in 1880 with the loss of 281 lives; the ship is believed to have been lost in a storm.
 Later British seagoing training ships were smaller purpose-built brigs.